passiv-me/ad-meta-survey/README.md

 - "others" -- Others

 ### Anomaly definition
-Each paper is categorized according to the following codes:
+Each paper is categorized into one of the following classes:

 - "likelihood" -- Likelihood anomaly
 - "model" -- Model-based anomaly